elastic/eui/packages/eslint-plugin/README.md

 ## Setup

 1. Install `@elastic/eslint-plugin-eui` as a dev dependency.
-2. Extend `plugin:@elastic/eui/recommended` in your eslint config.
+2. Extend `plugin:@elastic/eui/recommended` in your ESLint config.

 ## Rules